johnlardis/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 It is the first fully decentralised cryptocurrency to be founded on peer-reviewed research and developed through evidence-based methods, developing on first and second generation technologiies development within the crypocurrency space.

-Cardano founders see it has being a humaniatrion project set out to introduce  decentralised financial infastructure into third world nations to provide those socitiies with the same privelages seen in first world nations.
+Cardano founders see it has being a humanitarian project set out to introduce  decentralised financial infastructure into third world nations to provide those socitiies with the same privelages seen in first world nations.
 Specifically the companies sets out the achive the following mission:

  >Cardano exists to redistribute power from unaccountable structures to the margins – to individuals – and be an enabling force for positive change and progress.